zenotech/common-superbuild/README.md

 This variable is a path where all of the projects will install themselves.
 If it is not set, the default value is `${CMAKE_BINARY_DIR}/install`.

+### `mpi_ENABLE_UCX` (variable)

+This variable is useful for taking advantage of infiniband devices utilizing the channel for ucx.
+This variable will typically be used in combination with the `mpi_ADDITIONAL_CONFIG_ARGS` advanced variable to specify ucx settings during the MPI build.
+By default this is disabled as most machines won't have this high bandwidth option available and will just use regular ethernet for MPI communication.

 ### Flags

 The common infrastructure will bring in flags from both the user's settings